AdamSobieski/Argumentation/README.md

 > [!NOTE]
 > Main Document: [Diagrams](Documents/Diagrams.md)

 [Argument diagrams](https://en.wikipedia.org/wiki/Argument_map) are visual representations of one or more arguments.
-These diagrams are useful for representing and analyzing existing argumentative writings and for helping end-users to think through issues as parts of problem-structuring and argumentative writing processes.
+These diagrams are useful for representing and analyzing existing argumentative writings and for helping end-users to think through issues during problem-structuring and argumentative writing processes.

 > [!TIP]
 > Argument diagrams could accompany other formats of arguments in MIME messages.